jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - evolution is the story of stories.
 With the same use of tools to overcome adversity, over and over again.

-Life needs evolution because the Universe is a hostile place that's.
-It's constantly changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, and waves wash away shorelines.
+Life needs evolution because the Universe is a hostile place.
+It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, and waves wash away shorelines.
 To respond to the ever-changing environment, Life must evolve a never-ending stream of new species that can find enough energy to procreate (Mayr 43).

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the Universe inevitably changes, some traits lose their advantage.
 Thus, while evolution is a constant race to harvest resources more efficiently than the next guy, no one ever knows if their list of adaptions is good enough to keep them alive.
 That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.